cooliris/embed-wall/README.md

 ### Caution

 The Embed Wall is based on Adobe Flash.
-We recommend that you transition your experience to use modern web standards as soon as possible.
+We recommend that you transition your experience to use another solution based on modern web standards.
 If you continue to use the Embed Wall, please consider the following:

 * The Embed Wall is no longer supported, and we cannot guarantee that it will continue to work properly.
 * The Embed Wall is built on Adobe Flash, and therefore does not work on mobile browsers or desktop browsers without the plugin.